 Who thought that moving to America would mean I would need to learn a completely new butchering system?
 I miss ordering my counter meal of a rump steak or if feeling rich a scotch steak.
 So this steak is added partly for the naming and just being able to call it by the name I grew up using.

-What is also Australian about this steak recipe created by Justin Gradon, and many others I didn’t use, is the accompaniment of fresh homemade compound butter.
+What is also Australian about this steak recipe and many others, is the accompaniment of fresh homemade compound butter.
 American steaks have a tendency to lean more towards dried flavors, particularly rubs.
 These are great but don’t offer the same depth as the frequent lean towards fresh ingredients in Australia.

 5. Steak Diane Sauce